Sport. Health. Nutrition. Gym. For style

 8. Deviation from normal indicators blood clotting.
 Exceeding the INR norm provokes the formation of blood clots, and a decrease in this indicator can cause bleeding.

-Signs of a stroke at a young age
+Signs of stroke at a young age

-Diseases of the heart and blood vessels develop over time.
-In young people, this process can occur for several years, while passing in a latent form.
+Diseases of the heart and blood vessels develop over a period of time.
+In young people, this process can occur over several years, while occurring in a latent form.
 There are a number of signs that women and men aged 20 to 40 should pay special attention to.
-In case of their detection, it is necessary to call an ambulance and wait for a qualified medical care.
-The main indicators of the development of a stroke are:
+If they are detected, you must call an ambulance and wait for a qualified medical care.
+The main indicators of stroke development are:

 First aid for stroke